bmartin5692/bumper/README.md

 - Python 3 and pipenv
 - A network router that has functionality for overriding DNS queries
 - A client that can connect to Bumper and talk to the robot over the Ecovacs protocol.
-  - The "Ecovacs" Android or iOS apps can be used if configured properly.
+  - The "Ecovacs" or "Ecovacs Home" Android or iOS apps can be used if configured properly.
 See [Using with the official Android/iOS App](#using-with-the-official-androidios-app) below.
-    - **Note:** Bumper is not compatible with the "Ecovacs Home" app at this time.
   - [Sucks](https://github.com/wpietri/sucks) can also be used, which can act as a client and control the robots via command-line.

 ## Usage